 “Next to health and safety, I feel education is the most valuable asset a human can cultivate,” says WIN co-founder Allison Krausen.
 “WIN scholarships eliminate or minimize the financial barrier to achieving this for students in our community.”

-WIN currently consists of nearly 100 members, philanthropic women who make the commitment to gift a $1,000 tax-deductible donation each year, which goes fully and directly to the scholarship recipients.
+WIN currently consists of 132 members, philanthropic women who make the commitment to gift a $1,000 tax-deductible donation each year, which goes fully and directly to the scholarship recipients.
 Each member has the opportunity to be involved in the process of selecting the scholarship recipients, from participating in reviewing student applications, interviewing students, and voting on final selections.
 The criteria for selecting students changes each year, depending on the needs of the community and the priorities of the members.
 Historically, all scholarship winners have a desire to give back, either locally or on a global scale.

 “We are investing in people and the future, learning and digging deeper into the needs around us, and supporting the dreams of students,” says Jennifer Ebner, who co- founded the organization after her work with Impact 100 Denver Metro, a nonprofit with a similar fundraising model.
 “The beauty of this type of fundraising is each member knows exactly where their money is going, and they can be as involved in the process of selecting the scholarship recipients as they want.”

-To find applicants for the scholarships, WIN partners with YouthPower365’s Dollar for Scholars program through the Vail Valley Foundation.
+To find applicants for the scholarships, WIN partners with YouthPower365’s Valley Scholars program through the Vail Valley Foundation.
 This community-based scholarship program provides support that directly helps local youth pursue secondary degrees to achieve their career aspirations.
 Vail Valley Foundation manages the administration for the scholarships at no cost, which means every dollar raised by WIN goes to the students, with funds paid directly to the school at which they enroll.

 INTERESTED IN JOINING WIN?